+61 2 9905 0133

 7/27 Dale Street Brookvale 2100 SYDNEY NSW, AUSTRALIA

 Lymphatic Filariasis (LF) is caused by microscopic worms transmitted to man by mosquitoes.
-Although easily curable with modern anti-helminthic drugs, the disease caused by LF (sometime called elephantiasis) is crippling if left untreated.
-LF affects 120 million people worldwide in 80 countries, mostly poorer countries of Africa, South & South-East Asia and the Pacific region.
-LF is the 4th leading cause of permanent disability (W.HO.
-1998).
-LF is one of 7 diseases earmarked by W.H.O. for eradication (together with leprosy, Chagas, etc).
+Although easily curable with modern anti-helminthic drugs, the disease caused by LF (sometimes called elephantiasis) is crippling if left untreated.
+LF affects 120 million people worldwide in 80 countries, mostly in developing countries in Africa, South & South-East Asia and the Pacific region.
+LF is the 4th leading cause of permanent disability (WHO 1998) and listed as one of the neglected tropical diseases targeted for elimination.

 The Global Alliance to Eliminate Lymphatic Filariasis or GAELF was founded in 2000 to facilitate the control and eradication of LF.
 A programme of mass drug administration (MDA) is used to eliminate the parasite from infected populations and in combination with mosquito vector control, has proven highly effective.
 However, actual disease eradication needs to be verified and measured, and current diagnostic tests such as microfilaremia or parasite antigen detection remain unsatisfactory.